 2) We see some armyworms every year, but they are usually sparse on a scattering of lawns.
 We treat them and that takes care of it for the year.

-3) But, we have not seen an infestation like this in recent memory.
-They are aggressive and wide spread and are eating their way through many lawns making an ugly scene.
+3) They are aggressive and wide spread and are eating their way through many lawns making an ugly scene.

 4) Armyworms can keep coming until the first freeze.

-The armyworm infestation is bad, but worse is how the treatments are being handled by some people.
+You can prevent an invasion of ArmyWorms with an annual AJ Southwest service, either an add on service or part of our Total Care Package.
+Stop these buggers before they make their first visit to your lawn, because an armyworm infestation can get very bad very quickly.
+But worse, is how the treatments for ArmyWorks are being handled by some people.
 Many companies, homeowners, and agriculture managers are using a product with the active ingredient Bifenthrin to treat the worms.
 AJSW does not use Bifenthrin, and here is why: